docksal/docksal/docs/troubleshooting.md

 1. Open VirtulBox UI
 2. Open Preferences > Network tab
-3. Click "Host-only Netwirks" tab
+3. Click "Host-only Networks" tab
-4. Click through adapters in list and delete the ones with `192.168.64.1` IP
+4. Click through adapters in list and delete the ones with the `192.168.64.1` IP